ros2/ros2_documentation/source/Installation/Dashing/Linux-Install-Debians.rst

 .. code-block:: bash

    sudo apt update
-   sudo apt install ros-$CHOOSE_ROS_DISTRO-rmw-opensplice-cpp # for OpenSplice sudo apt install ros-$CHOOSE_ROS_DISTRO-rmw-connext-cpp # for RTI Connext (requires license agreement)
+   sudo apt install ros-dashing-rmw-opensplice-cpp # for OpenSplice sudo apt install ros-dashing-rmw-connext-cpp # for RTI Connext (requires license agreement)

 By setting the environment variable ``RMW_IMPLEMENTATION=rmw_opensplice_cpp`` you can switch to use OpenSplice instead.
 For ROS 2 releases Bouncy and newer, ``RMW_IMPLEMENTATION=rmw_connext_cpp`` can also be selected to use RTI Connext.